 Once you are under a hurricane watch or warning, you should lower your thermostat a few degrees and close your blinds, drapes and interior doors.
 In the event of a power outage, this will help your home maintain a comfortable temperature until power can be restored.

 Step 3: Turn off the Electricity to Your Air Conditioner

-In times of severe weather, Trane recommends you turn off the power to your A/C unit from your thermostat and circuit breaker.
+In times of severe weather, Trane recommends you turn off the power to your AC unit from your thermostat and circuit breaker.
 Not only can lightning cause an electrical surge that could damage your air conditioner but flying debris could also lodge itself in your outdoor unit, causing the motor to burn out.
 If you have a window unit, you should unplug it from the wall.
-Window units can become projectiles in high winds, so you may want to completely remove it from the wall and then reinstall it once the storm has passed.
+Window units can become projectiles in high winds, so you may want to completely remove them from the wall and then reinstall it once the storm has passed.

 Step 4: Cover Your Outdoor Unit

 Intense wind gusts can topple trees and break branches that could damage your AC unit if they land on it.
 A tarp will protect your unit from smaller branches but if you have large trees in your yard, you may want to consider covering your HVAC unit with plywood.
 Make sure you have turned off the electricity to your unit before covering it!
 You’ll want to remove the covering as soon as it is safe to do so since any type of covering will eventually trap moisture and encourage the growth of mildew and mold.
 If possible, instead of a tarp, consider using a custom cover made from breathable fabric which may be available from the manufacturer.

 Step 5: Secure Your Unit With Hurricane Straps